silvesco94/Myth-of-the-Tailored-Approach/README.md

 *<sub>He may be one of the best hitters in baseball history, but we wouldn’t know it by location data.</sub>*

+### Introduction

+**Why are pitchers still throwing strikes to Aaron Judge and Shohei Ohtani?**

+That question has been bouncing around in my head for months.

+These aren’t just good hitters — they’re once-in-a-generation talents.
+Judge is breaking records.
+Ohtani is rewriting what we thought was possible.
+And yet, they’re being pitched like... average stars.
+Not walked at Bonds-like rates.
+Still seeing pitches in the strike zone.
+Still getting challenged.

 I’ve loved baseball since I was three years old.
-To this day, I’m still out on the field, chasing that perfect swing.
-It’s the most cerebral game I’ve ever played — full of nuance, strategy, and a constant evolution of thinking.
+I’m still out there playing, chasing that perfect swing.
+To me, it’s the most cerebral game there is — full of nuance, psychology, and constant evolution.

-What excites me most is how decision-making in baseball has changed with data.
-Tools like [FanGraphs](https://www.fangraphs.com/) and [Baseball Savant](https://baseballsavant.mlb.com/), teams hiring PhDs, and even the influence of *Moneyball* have shifted the conversation.
-We've moved past outdated stats like pitcher wins and embraced advanced metrics like Expected Fielding Independent Pitching (xFIP) and beyond.
+What excites me most today is how much the game has embraced data: FanGraphs, Baseball Savant, PhDs in front offices, and metrics like xFIP and wOBA have reshaped everything from scouting reports to in-game decisions.

-For a while, I trusted front offices like a kid trusts their parents — assuming they always knew best (maybe with the exception of the Rockies and White Sox).
-But recently, a question has been nagging at me:
+And I’ve trusted that evolution.
+For the most part, I still do — maybe with the exception of the Rockies and White Sox.
+But this one thing doesn’t add up.

+So I set out to find an answer.

+I’ll start with history — how hitters like Barry Bonds were treated.
+Then I’ll narrow in: looking at how often Judge and Ohtani are walked, where they’re being pitched, and what types of pitches they see.
+Along the way, I’ll build models to test assumptions, validate instincts, and try to understand what might be the strangest strategy in modern baseball:

-**Why are pitchers still challenging Aaron Judge and Shohei Ohtani in the strike zone?**
+**Why are pitchers still challenging greatness?**

-To answer that, I’m taking a wide-angle view — starting with the historical trends of pitching in the zone.
-Then, I’ll narrow in: first by comparing Judge and Ohtani’s walk rates to their peers, then by analyzing where they’re being pitched — in and out of the zone, and ultimately, which specific zones they’re seeing.
-Along the way, I’ll build models to support the analysis and try to make sense of why baseball’s brightest minds still throw strikes to two of its most dangerous hitters.

 ### Evolution of Pitching in the Strike Zone